alexUXUI/Comparing-Federation-Implementations/README.md

 Federation consists of three layers: Resolution, Integration, and Management.

-- **Layers** contain steps defining key processes.
+- **Layers** represent the logically distinct phases of the concept of Federation.
+Each layer contains steps defining key processes within the layer.
-- **Steps** are measured by properties that provide meaningful comparisons between implementations.
+- **Steps** describe the granular happenings within each layer.
+Steps are measured by properties that provide meaningful comparisons between implementations.
 - **Properties** define key characteristics of each step and provide objective comparison criteria.

 The following sections analyze each layer, breaking down steps and properties to compare Module Federation and Native Federation.